ooddle

 Look up from your screen.
 Find something at least twenty feet away, ideally out a window.
 A tree, a building, the horizon.
 Focus your eyes on it.
 Blink slowly five to ten times.
 Stay there for ten seconds total.
 Return to your screen.

 That is the entire practice.
 No equipment, no app required.
-The trick is doing it often enough.
+The trick is doing it often enough that it becomes part of how you work, not a separate task you have to remember.

 When to Trigger It